elugens/hello-javascript/docs/additional-questions/js-animation/css-animations.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The transition-timing-function CSS property sets how intermediate values are calculated for CSS properties being affected by a transition effect.
-The timing function describes how the animation process is distributed along its timeline.
-Will it start slowly and then go fast, or vice versa?
-It appears to be the most complicated property at first.
-But it becomes quite simple if we devote a bit time to it.
-The transition-timing-function property accepts two kinds of values: a Bezier curve or steps.
+  <div><strong>Interview Response:</strong> The transition-timing-function CSS property specifies how a transition effect impacts the computed intermediate values for CSS properties.
+The timing function specifies how the animation process progresses throughout its timeline.
+Will it begin slowly and then pick up speed, or vice versa?
+At first glance, it looks to be the most challenging property.
+However, it becomes relatively simple if we dedicate some effort to it.
+The transition-timing-function attribute takes one of two values: a Bezier curve or steps.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />